 - Definitely mention any past experience, skills, or connections that support your project.

-- Make sure your online presence is effective.
+- Make sure your online presence looks good.
 Google yourself and see what comes up in the search results.
 Tips for creating an effective author-illustrator website are here.

 4. Why is your book going to sell?